jinka/Inst-Photo-App/README.md

 # Project Description
 *******************
-Users can register a new account, log in it, upload images.
+Users can register a new account, log in it, upload images and edit profile.
 User can also comment, like and follow other user's accounts.
 # Setup/Installation Requirements
 **********************************
 1. Internet connection.